pudo/dataset/docs/index.rst

   the necessity for a full ORM model - essentially, databases can be used like a JSON file or NoSQL store.

-* Database contents can be exported (*frozen*) using a sophisticated plain file generator with JSON and CSV support.
+* Database contents can be exported (*frozen*) using a :doc:`sophisticated plain file generator <freezefile>` with JSON and CSV support.
 Exports can be configured to include metadata and dynamic file names depending on the exported data.
 The exporter can also be used as a command-line tool, ``datafreeze``.

+A simple data loading script using **dataset** might look like this:

 ::